15 Delicious Ideas for Leftover Quinoa

 Chili is a wintertime staple—and we’re totally okay with that because there are so many ways to make it: white chili, spicy chili, pumpkin chili, the list could go on and on.
 To keep your creative culinary juices flowing and save some cash, use leftover cooked quinoa instead of ground beef or turkey next time you make a batch.
 Mix in the desired amount 15 minutes before the pot needs to come off the stove.
 Just as easily, you can also throw quinoa into any other soup recipes you love.
 Vegetable Quinoa soup?
 Sure!
 Chicken Quinoa Soup?
 Go for it!
 The options are endless.

 MIX IT WITH OATS

 You know what’s better than a bowl of oatmeal?
 An oatmeal-quinoa combo.
 After preparing your oats like you usually do, mix in a few spoonfuls of leftover quinoa.
-Top off the mixture with some nuts, fruit, a light drizzle of honey or any of these 30 Healthy Toppings for Weight Loss for a wholesome and filling meal your waistline and taste buds are sure to love.
+Top off the mixture with some nuts, fruit, a light drizzle of honey or any other healthy toppings for a wholesome and filling meal your waistline and taste buds are sure to love.

 MAKE FRIED RICE